cloudera-labs/hms-mirror/Writerside/topics/cli-options.md

                                                                          pairs of Hive properties
                                                                          you wish to set/override
                                                                          for RIGHT cluster.
+ -pt,--pass-through <key=value>                                          Key=value property to
+                                                                         pass-through to the
+                                                                         configuration.
+This will
+                                                                         allow you to set properties
+                                                                         that are not part of the
+                                                                         HMS-Mirror configuration or
+                                                                         part of spring's
+                                                                         configuration.
  -q,--quiet                                                              Reduce screen reporting
                                                                          output.
 Good for
                                                                          background processes with